June 9, 2015

-I am at the final stage of my PhD in computer science, in the area of machine learning, under the supervision of Prof Tony Jebara.
-I defended my thesis on "Methods for Inference in Graphical Models" before a committee comprising Profs Alfred Aho, Maria Chudnovsky, Amir Globerson (Hebrew University), Tony Jebara and David Sontag (NYU).
+I completed a PhD in computer science, in the area of machine learning, under the supervision of Prof Tony Jebara after defending my thesis on "Methods for Inference in Graphical Models" before a committee comprising Profs Alfred Aho, Maria Chudnovsky, Amir Globerson (Hebrew University), Tony Jebara and David Sontag (NYU).
 Much of the thesis is based on work in the publications below.

 Most of my academic research relates to graphical models but I'm also very interested in other areas including: finance, anything on intelligence (natural or artificial), deep learning, reinforcement learning, evolution, Bayesian methods, time series analysis and methods for big data.

 I can be reached at aw665 (at) cam.ac.uk, where (at) means the @ sign.

 A. Weller and T. Jebara.
 Clamping variables and approximate inference (preprint).
 To appear in Neural Information Processing Systemts (NIPS), 2014 [selected for full oral presentation].

 A. Weller and T. Jebara.
 Approximating the Bethe partition function.
 In Uncertainty in Artificial Intelligence (UAI), 2014.